 Mergers and Acquisitions

-The company acquired Applegate Farms, which produces natural and organic prepared meats, in 2015.
-That unit now operates as a subsidiary in the Refrigerated Foods segment.
+The company acquired Applegate Farms, which produces natural and organic prepared meats, for $775 million in 2015.
+Applegate is now a subsidiary of the Refrigerated Foods segment.